EddyMcNut/uc-intg-onkyo-avr/README.md

 - `Home` \ `Customise your remote` Add your new Activity to a page and now you can give it a try on the awesome Unfolded Circle Remote!

   ![](./screenshots/demo.png)

+- or, when not created an activity yet: `Home` \ `Customise your remote` and just add your AVR, in that case physical buttons are mapped.

 ## Volume